ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 [The web link](http://en.cppreference.com/w/cpp/language/using_declaration)
 gives the detailed info.

+## type casting

+### const_cast
+Const type cast is used to add or remove the constness of an object pointed by a pointer.
+For example `const_cast< const type*>(pointer)` or `const_cast<type*>(pointer)`.
+The latter one is always used to match interface.
+*When using, be caution, write operation will cause undefined behavior.*

+### static_cast & dynamic_cast
+These two type cast can do pointer upcast and downcast.
+Upcast is converting a pointer-to-derived to a pointer-to-base.
+Downcast is converting a pointer-to-base to a pointer-to-derived. static_cast does it without runtime checking. `Base *pb = new Base(); static_cast<Derived*>(pb);` is valid.
+Dynamic_cast requires runtime type info to check object type, so above usage will get a NULL pointer.
+Some compilers don't support runtime-type-info, in such case, the above usage won't work properly.

 ## Learning materials

 - [Learn CPP websit](http://www.learncpp.com/) It provides very comprehensive contents about c++, very good materials for references.
 - [C and C++ API Reference](http://www.cplusplus.com/)